Peg Framptonthe story of an unloved waif

 for her, even as Dog Cattistock would be too hopelessly old.
 She pretends not to care.

-Would I let him [Cattistock] do it, if he wanted to? she thought.
-Oh, I dont care, I dont care, I dont care!
-I dont care what happens, as long as everything doesnt go on repeating itself!
 Even the landscape lets her down.
 In her lonely childhood she had felt some special kinship with the debris-strewn tidal backwater near her house: now it has been tidied up into a neat, boring pond, no longer evoking far horizons and remote places.
 Pegs psyche is defined, indeed, by the unhealed wound and unsatisfied craving of her deprived upbringing.
 She is poised to sink into alcoholism, prostitution or suicide.
 Powys takes her to the brink, but ensures that she remains untouched and protected from her own desperate imaginings, her urge to self-immolation.
 Her story, discontinuously interwoven with all the other strands that make up Weymouth Sands, begins with a series of humiliating incidents, which culminate in her visit to Girodels infamous Sark House, whence she steps out into the drenching rain, with intent to throw herself in the kindlier salt-water.
 This thin-legged, flat-chested, hollow-eyed, low-browed, droopy-lipped, pitiable figure is found sitting all alone on a settee by the fire in Lucky Girodels sleazy salon, decked with old prints of Queen Victoria at public ceremonies.
 Weymouths most decadent citizens are gathered in the room, intent on drinking, gossip and immoral assignations.
 Dog Cattistock, her fathers business partner, brought her here, only to ignore her as soon as he discovers that dancer Tissty is for once ready to be nice to him.
 Girodel sidles up to Peg, using flattery and reflecting back her own thoughts about a womans sexual freedom, to the point where shes ready to go with him to view the upstairs rooms.
 She has no illusions about what will happen up there, and passively takes his hand.
 Yet it is not to be, for Jerry Cobbold, with the instinct of a born clown for certain poignant human situations; especially for such as had a touch of the grotesque, or of the pitiful, or of the tatterdemalion in them,notices the unconscious look of desperation in her eyes, and starts to clap noisily.
 This puts Girodel out of his mood, and he lets go of Pegs hand, suddenly finding an urgent need to concentrate his whole being on rearranging his hair.
 Abandoned, Peg stands alone in the middle of the room.
 Even this, her sordid rendezvous with someone who reminds her of a monkey, has been snatched from her, in a public humiliation.
 She approaches the mantelpiece and its as if Queen Victoria and her bishops and statesmen, from the engraving on the wall, are joining forces with the people in the room to make Peg feel like a little street girl whos utterly out of place.
 She approaches Sip Ballard and Curly Wix, but they blank her out.
 Jerry Cobbold only makes matters worse when, at this point, he invites her to audition as a pageboy in his show.
 Pegs clouded face lit up with the first gleam of spontaneous pleasure it had known for many a day, to be humiliated afresh by the dancer Tossty who scornfully overrules her lover and pulls him away.
 But Pegs anger quickly subsides.
 Her complaint is against God alone, and so she slips out of Sark House into the rain to seek oblivionyes, suicide.
 This is the all-time low in her life, as she scurries like a rabbit seeking its well-known covert, even though its hole has been stopped up.
 It always came back to the same thing: God not having made her beautiful. . . .
 O, if God could only once hear what she felt towards him . . . ! |

 |